wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 I figure things out again. __Even the fact that I have mental space in thinking about inequality is because everything else in my life is secure enough.__

-And everything is secure enough because I have a safety net.
+And everything is secure enough because I have a safety net, provided by my friends and family.
 But that safety net doesn't exist for everyone.
-For some, if they fall, that's it.
-They're screwed.
+For some, if they fall, that's it, it's hard to recover.
 So they can't take the opportunities in front of them.
+My belief is society should provide that safety net for everyone, since not everyone has the family to provide it.

 ##Solutions

 This is the part I'm still very gray about.
 Most things that help one faction come at the expense of another.
 I don't think shaming or guilting someone for having life better is productive, but discussions do have to happen that will cause unpleasant feelings.
-Ideally we'd be able to win-win situations, but I don't have specific solutions myself, just vague murmurs of the concepts.
+Ideally we'd be able to arrive at win-win solutions, but I don't have specific solutions myself, just vague murmurs of the concepts.

+To provide a safety net for everyone, we need to:
-- Improve mental health so that people can bounce back
+- Improve the state of mental health help available
 - Improve the state of health care so that if someone is sick, it doesn't ruin their life.
 TODO Stat from Option B about $400.
 - Improve access to education so that if everything else is stable, and they